hossein1387/riscv_workshop/ToolSetup/README.md

     chmod +x tool_setup
     sudo ./tool_setup.sh

 The installation will take some time.
-The script will install the following tools on you machine:
+The script will install the following tools on your machine:

 [yosys](https://github.com/cliffordwolf/yosys.git)
 [icestorm](https://github.com/cliffordwolf/icestorm.git)